nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 2.3.
 Editing a task: `editTask`

-You can edit a task in your task list, so that you can ensure task details are up-to-date with the latest information.
+You can change the details of an existing task in your task list, so that you can ensure your task details are up-to-date with the latest information.

 <h4>Format:</h4>